JuanHasbunZem/PierreAuthId/README.md

 ## Known Bugs

-* Currently, when attempting to view the Flavors page while not logged in throws an error message - this does not occur when logged in.
+* ~~Currently, when attempting to view the Flavors page while not logged in throws an error message - this does not occur when logged in~~.
+Fixed: 6/26/21

 ## License